mosip/id-repository/docs/design/handle_support.md

 	3. Update identity data (demo, docs & bio) as requested in the input and publish credentials for UIN and all the handles linked to that UIN.

 	Note: selectedHandles is replaced NOT appended in the updateIdentity endpoint.

+* Change in the schema:
+    - Published schema, particular fieldId is unmarked as handle
+    - Published schema, particular fieldId is marked as handle

 * Change in the `mosip_idrepo.handle` table:
     - Add `status` column in the `mosip_idrepo.handle` table.